-The process to work around Google's new domain policy is pretty straightforward.
+The process to work around Google's domain policy is pretty straightforward.
 In fact, the only thing you need is a list of Google's country codes and URLs.
-I'm actually going to show you two ways, or rather variations, for how to go about seeing country specific results when sitting somewhere halfway around the world.
+I'm actually going to show you two ways to go about seeing country-specific results when sitting somewhere halfway around the world.

 Amending the Google Homepage URL